What you need to know & what you can ignore (like this very simplified article if you are an ebike battery expert).

 The rule of thumb >> higher capacity means longer range!

 But what does "watt hour" have to do with anything then?
-When you multiply your voltage with your capacity, you get watt hours.
+When you multiply your voltage by your capacity, you get watt hours.
 Watt hours are what we use to determine your range.
 Since there is no fixed calculation here's an idea:

 A 36V battery, for example, may or may not have a very long range.
 If this battery has a capacity of 8ah, then 36V x 8ah = 288wh.
 This is not much.
 On the other hand, if this battery had a capacity of 21ah, which gives you 756wh, then you're looking at decent mileage.